epiacentini/Absenteeism_From_Work/README.md

 Additionally the classifications of the reasons are listed in the files for those that want more details.

+Ultimately, the model can predict with roughly 75% accuracy whether an individual will be excessivley absent and the percentage likelihood that they will be excessively absent.
+Based on the data provided excessive absence is defined as missing more than 2 hours of that work day.
+A summary table is constructed at the end and can be read as the coefficient values represent how strong of a factor in absenece.
+Whereas the odds-ratio column denotes the given odds someone will be excessively absent given that value (i.e. travel expense, having children) is present and cited.

 Programming Languages: Python

 Tools/Libraries: TensorFlow, Pandas, NumPy, Matplotlib, Seaborn, SciKit-Learn(SKLearn), Jupyter Notebook